 - If you're on Linux, the Kernel version should be 3.10 or above.

-- Your system should be connected with Internet.
+- Your system should be connected to Internet.

 In Linux, to verify the Kernel and architecture details, run the following command from the Terminal: